nichealpham/Open-Source-Projects/README.md

 ## License

-I failed to deliver this software to my client so I post it here for FREE.
+This app is just a personal project to finalize my learning with Angular.js.
 Hope that it could bring you any benefits.
-Also, stars are very much appreciated. :)

 ## Commercial

-If you want to use this software for commercial distribution, please contact me for an invoice.
+If you want to use this software for commercial distribution, please contact me for potential collaboration.

 ## Contact information:
 Name:  Phạm Khôi Nguyên<br/>